Set Custom Visitor Properties with the Pageview API

 ### Configuring Custom Properties in the Crobox App

-After implementing the above code, follow these steps to complete the setup in the Crobox app:
+After implementing the code above, complete the setup in the Crobox app:

 1. Go to **Settings** > **Visitor Properties**.